REBELinBLUE/kube-guide/2-resources.md

 There are many different resource definitions in Kubernetes, and with the help of *Custom Resource Defintions* it is possible to define new ones as well, many applications use CRDs to provide a Kubernetes native experience for configuring them, these are often referred to as [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 Below you will find explanations of many of the core resources.
-As the *API Server* exposing all the resources using [OpenAPI](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#openapi-and-swagger-definitions) it is possible to get a list of all resource types available on a cluster but running the command `kubectl api-resources`, you can also find the core resource types in the [documentation](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types); you can get an explaination of a resource using `kubectl explain <resource>` and even an explaination of an individual field using `kubectl explain <resource>.<fieldName>[.<fieldName>]`.
+As the *API Server* exposes all the resources using [OpenAPI](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#openapi-and-swagger-definitions) it is possible to get a list of all resource types available on a cluster by running the command `kubectl api-resources`, you can also find the core resource types in the [documentation](https://kubernetes.io/docs/reference/kubectl/overview/#resource-types); you can get an explaination of a resource using `kubectl explain <resource>` and even an explaination of an individual field using `kubectl explain <resource>.<fieldName>[.<fieldName>]`.

 Resources are either scoped to a *Namespace* or are cluster wide, the output of `kubectl api-resources` will tell you whether a resource is namespaced or not, but you can add the parameter `--namespaced=true|false` to get only those with a specific scope.